-Hailey’s interdisciplinary work focuses on emergent built environments.
-His interdisciplinary projects seek to tell the stories of marginal places, to understand material cultures and cultural landscapes and to discover links between human agency, settlement patterns, and ecology.
+Hailey’s work focuses on emergent built environments.
+His interdisciplinary projects seek to tell the stories of marginal places, to understand material cultures and cultural landscapes, and to discover links between human agency, settlement patterns, and ecology.
 At the University of Florida, Hailey teaches design, history, and theory.
-Inspired by work with Jersey Devil, his design/build studios mesh experiential learning with learning by doing and environmental design with public interest projects (Design/Build with Jersey Devil, Princeton Architectural Press, 2016).
+Inspired by work with Jersey Devil, his design/build studios mesh experiential learning with learning-by-doing and environmental design with public interest projects (Design/Build with Jersey Devil, Princeton Architectural Press, 2016).
 Built projects include a music pavilion, community center, outdoor education facility, sustainable bike trailer, recycled mobile theater, builder’s yard, outdoor classroom, and a series of coastal installations in Cedar Key, Florida.

-As a 2018 Guggenheim Fellow, he has continued to delve deeply into such vital places as camps and porches to understand how climate, building, and community overlap in meaningful ways and how architecture and the humanities intertwine.
+As a 2018 Guggenheim Fellow, Hailey continued to delve deeply into vital places like camps and porches to understand how climate, building, and community overlap in meaningful ways and how architecture and the humanities intertwine.
 Such places are liminal yet pivotal to knowledge, ephemeral yet fundamental to human experience.

 I am very excited to work with artists and architects in any media.
 With the studio format as a mode of collaboration and feedback, we’ll meet as a group but will also have lots of time for individual conversations about your work.
 We can also engage with the ACA campus (its landscape, ecologies, habitats) and even the coastal environment around New Smyrna Beach.